julianwemmie/Warp/README.md

  <h3> Final project - Sprint 1 </h3>

 This is the first of three sprints dedicated to the final project.
 This sprint is largely dedicated to planing out the following to Sprints. <br><br>A detailed grasp of the task to be done can be found in [SWD Project Plan.pptx](./SWD Project Plan.pptx).
 The PowerPoint will be used as a method of delivery for further plan documentation.
-We will include the tasks that need to be completed and by whom, our methods for testing, how we will document any code written, and any other pertinent information.<br><br> An in depth look at the interactions between the objects and there methods can be found in [Sequence Diagram](./Sequence_Diagram.png).
+We will include the tasks that need to be completed and by whom, our methods for testing, how we will document any code written, and any other pertinent information.<br><br> An in depth look at the interactions between the objects and there methods can be found in [Sequence Diagram](./Sprint 3 Sequence Diagram.png).
 The sequence diagram details the steps and methods called in order for the ".ra" files to be processed. <br><br>

-We allocated work for this sprint with the following work distribution:
+We allocated work for this sprint with the following work distribution:<br><br>
+* Write ReadME documentation : Ethan
-- Ethan: Wrote ReadME documentation and built out the powerpoint to outline the project's duties <br>
+* Create a PowerPoint to outline the project's duties : Patrick
-- Julian: Searched through the codebase and given instruction to conceptualize the relationship between the two then taught his team members what he found <br>
+* Understand the codebase and the relationship between ReliabilityAnalysis and ReliabilityVisualization : Julian
-- Patrick: Took what he learned from Julian and Avi to build out the sequence diagrams </li>
+* Build out the sequence diagrams : Avi
-- Avi:Worked with Julian to understand the future changes and how they would change ReliabilityAnalysis and ReliabilityVisualization<br>
+* Understand the future changes and how they would change ReliabilityAnalysis and ReliabilityVisualization : Avi

 <h3> Final project - Sprint 2 </h3>

 We allocated work for this sprint with the following work distribution: